Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 Contact your doctor right away if you develop symptoms of infection (eg, fever; chills; persistent cough or sore throat; increased or painful urination; unusual muscle aches; red, warm, swollen, painful, or blistered skin; tiredness; loss of appetite or unusual weight loss; night sweats).

-Lymphoma and other types of cancer have been seen in patients treated with tofacitinib.
+Lymphoma, skin cancer, and other types of cancer have been seen in patients treated with tofacitinib.
 Patients who have had a kidney transplant and take medicine to suppress the immune system may be at greater risk for a problem with certain white blood cells growing out of control.
 Discuss any questions or concerns with your doctor.

 Tofacitinib is used for: